ZamMar15/CubeRunner/README.md

 ## Features

 - **Endless Gameplay:** The game keeps going until you hit an obstacle.
-- **Simple Controls:** Easy to pick up and play – just use your keyboard or touchscreen.
+- **Simple Controls:** Easy to pick up and play – just use your keyboard.
 - **Dynamic Obstacles:** Dodge a variety of obstacles that increase in difficulty as you progress.
 - **Score System:** Compete for the highest score and challenge your friends.
 - **Clean Graphics:** Minimalistic and visually pleasing design.